 Plan the roll-out of the application.
 See further details on this page for the various options.
 Users must be aware that unsynchronized work (Offline) cannot be carried forward from Neo to Cloud Foundry.
 The application should be in a synchronized status before reconfiguration.

-You can enable Mobile Services in any number of Cloud Foundry Spaces in a sub-account.
-Those instances of Mobile Services are completely isolated from each other.
+You can enable mobile services in any number of Cloud Foundry Spaces in a sub-account.
+Those instances of mobile services are completely isolated from each other.

 This can be an appropriate approach to isolate various stages of your development process (dev/test/QA/prod).
 Keep in mind, however, that certain elements are shared on a sub-account level.
-This includes connected Cloud Connectors, Identity Providers, and general trust configuration.
+This includes connected SAP Cloud Connectors, Identity Providers, and general trust configuration.